 Scanning the patient in the prone position is preferred as this gives certainty as to whether a stone remains impacted within the ureterovesical ostium or if it has passed freely into the bladder 9.
-A stone will always fall dependently and sit along the anterior bladder wall once it is free of the orifice in a prone patient.
+A stone will always fall dependently and sit along the anterior bladder wall once it is free of the ostium in a prone patient.
 Alternatively, some centres will 'flip' the patient and re-scan the pelvis if a stone is identified at the ureterovesical junction/bladder base on the supine scan.
 The choice is often one of practicalities depending on the list supervision and staff involved.

 In patients with little pelvic fat, distinguishing a ureteric calculus from a phlebolith can be challenging.
 Two signs have been found helpful:

 While CT is the gold standard test, there is recent evidence that screening patients with ultrasound in the emergency department can help avoid CT in more half of patients leading to reduced cumulative radiation dose without increasing complications, pain scores, emergency department visits or hospitalisations 8.

 Ultrasound may be used for patients who need to avoid radiation, such as pregnant women.
 It is also useful for assessing for complications, such as hydronephrosis or pyonephrosis and in aiding percutaneous nephrostomy tube insertion in septic patients.
 Features include:

 Treatment and prognosis

 Most patients presenting with acute renal colic due to ureteric calculi can be managed conservatively with hydration and analgesia until the calculi pass.
 NSAID's are as effective as opioids 6.
 Hospitalisation may be required where oral analgesia is insufficient, in patients with a solitary kidney or in patients with urosepsis or acute kidney failure.